-Given the Conservatory exists in a known active earthquake zone, that terrorist acts are not uncommon on academic campuses, that the possibility of fire, gas leaks, and other menaces exist, and that domestic violence affects about one in five persons.

-An emergency location has been established in the parking lot directly behind the campus.
+Given the Conservatory exists in a known active earthquake zone, that terrorist acts are not uncommon on academic campuses, and that the possibility of fire, gas leaks, and other menaces exist, an emergency location has been established in the parking lot directly behind the campus.

 This congregation area is where faculty with their students are directed to remain, should this area be safe, for attendance and for further Conservatory or first responder directives.
-Should this area be unsuitable for congregation, the alleyway behind campus is an alternate congregation point.
+Should this area be unsuitable for congregation, the alleyway diagonal to the campus, off of Kelton Street is an alternate congregation point.

 A faculty member will immediately and discreetly, if possible, report potential threats to safety, incidents of misconduct, possible intoxication, or unwanted behavior relating to student, other faculty, visitors, guests, or staff to administrative offices, or 911 should it be warranted.
 Should emergency responders be solicited, it is recommended that faculty members remain on scene and designate one student to help guide first responders.
 Familiarize yourself with these emergency procedures.
 Staff, faculty and students are responsible for knowing the safety and emergency procedures for each location/site.
 You are responsible for knowing how to react in an emergency situation.